Zurück zum Blog

 Terraform (also known as HashiCorp Terraform) is an open-source IaC (Infrastructure as Code) tool that gives you complete control over managing, reusing and sharing both on-premise and cloud computing resources human-accessible configuration files.

-On-premise deployment basically means to keep your IT resources within your company’s internal IT infrastructure.
+On-premises deployment means keeping your IT resources within your company’s internal IT infrastructure.
 In a cloud hosting model, all resources are kept on the cloud.

-Terraform works through the use of their application programming interfaces, or APIs.
-With these APIs, Terraform has the ability to create, manage and operate with IT resources directly on the cloud and connect with multiple cloud providers at the same time.
+Terraform works through its application programming interfaces (APIs).
+With these APIs, Terraform can create, manage, and operate IT resources directly in the cloud and connect to multiple cloud providers simultaneously.

 In essence, Terraform can work with any platform as long as there is a designated API to connect the Terraform services with the online platform with the use of a provider.